| |

 Creating the sync

-All SyncPenguin syncs are managed in our dashboard.
+All SyncPenguin syncs are managed in our cloud dashboard.
 If you don’t have an account, feel free to sign up for a 14-day free trial.

-The first step is to add a sync to the dashboard.
-For this, on the left menu, select the Synchronizations section and click the plus icon.
-Then, select Office 365 Calendar Meetings as both synced apps, the two-way sync direction, and also click on Use domain-wide access? and enable it for both synced apps, as shown below.
+The first step is to create a sync in the SyncPenguin dashboard.
+For this, on the left menu select “Synchronizations” , and then click the “+ New sync” button.
+Then, select Outlook Calendar Meetings as both synced apps, the two-way sync direction, and also click on “Use domain-wide access?” and enable it for both synced apps, as shown below.

 Add users

-To add a user, click the plus icon in the Individual sync profiles section of the sync page.
-You’ll then need to provide a name (usually, the name of the user) followed by user emails in the two corresponding tenants, as shown below.
+To add a single user, click the plus icon in the “Individual sync profiles” section of the sync page, and select “Add manually”.
+You’ll then need to provide a name (in any format), followed by user emails in the two corresponding tenants, as shown below.

 Add a new user to the sync